lindig/roman/README.md

 # License

-This code is in the public domain.
+This code is licensed under the BSD 2-clause license.